7hekaka/newcytosim/doc/sim/preconditionning.md

 Possible values of `precondition` are: 0, 1, 2, 3 and 4:

 - 0 is no preconditionning
-- 1 is a tridiagonal symmetric preconditionner
+- 1 is a reduced banded symmetric preconditionner with 2 off-diagonals
+- 2 is a reduced symmetric block preconditionner
-- 2 is a pentadiagonal non-symmetric preconditionner
+- 3 is a reduced non-symmetric block preconditionner
-- 4 is a non-symmetric block preconditionner
+- 4 is a fullsize non-symmetric block preconditionner

+A higher setting requires more calculation/memory, while offering a better approximation of the true matrix, thus creating a tradeoff in terms of performance.

 With `verbose=1` cytosim will report some useful information in `messages.cmo`: